Plants in Meitei culture: Plants used in rites and rituals

-Kushumlei/Kusumlei (safflower) is used by the Meitei people for decorations during the Sajibu Cheiraoba (Meitei Lunar Near Year Day) celebrations.

-Kombirei (Iris) is also used by the Meitei people for decorations during the Sajibu Cheiraoba (Meitei Lunar Near Year Day) celebrations.
-In Meitei culture, Kombirei flower represents love, life and death.
+Safflowers and (kushumlei) and irises (kombirei) are used as decorations during the Sajibu Cheiraoba (Lunar Near Year) celebrations.
+The iris represents love, life and death.
 It is frequently mentioned in the Meitei folktales and folk songs.

-In honor of this flowering plant species, the Government of Manipur, organises the "Kombirei Festival" every year, in the aim to preserve and conserve the natural habitats of ethnic flowers like Kombirei.
+In honor of the iris, the Government of Manipur holds an annual Kombirei Festival, with the aim of to preserving the natural habitats of Manupuri flowers like the kombirei.